 Day 3Berovo (B, L) (20 km)

 Breakfast at the hotel.
-Drive (8km) close to Bacilo (tea hut), and have the option to walk to Bacilo about (800 m) in a steep terrain; or to use a tractor from the main road to the tea hut.
+Drive (8km) close to Bachilo (tea hut), and have the option to walk to Bachilo about (800 m) on a steep terrain; or to use a tractor from the main road to the tea hut.
 It is a private property in the middle of the mountain, where they grow their own fruits and vegetables around the hut and also have their own cattle.
-The host will take us around the property and serve us a home-made food.
-This small mountainous town and its healthy environment is well known for bee farms and honey production, so next we take a visit to one of them.
+The host will take us around the property and serve us home-made food.
+This small mountainous town and its healthy environment is well-known for bee farms and honey production, so next we take a visit to one of them.
 After that, come back to Berovo and have free time to stroll around Berovo Lake.
 Overnight.

 Day 4 Berovo – Koleshino - Gabrovo - Demir Kapija (B, L, D) (140 km)

 Breakfast.
 Drive to the village of Koleshino (70 km), a rare friendly village with 4 different Christian religions.
 There, visit the beautiful Koleshino waterfall.
 Just 4 km from the waterfall is a small village of Gabrovo, and there we a have home-hosted lunch with folk music performance by local musicians.
-We will pick up some fruits and vegetables from the fields and start cooking together with the hosts – fresh salads, fresh baked bread and meat, homemade wine and natural fruit juices will be on our menu for the home hosted lunch.
+We will pick up some fruits and vegetables from the fields and start cooking together with the hosts – fresh salads, fresh baked bread and meat, home-made wine and natural fruit juices will be on our menu for the home-hosted lunch.
 After that, drive to Demir Kapija (70 km), and accommodate in the winery & hotel "Popova Kula".
-Have a dinner with wine tasting, in the restaurant of the winery Popova Kula.
+Have dinner with wine tasting in the restaurant of the winery Popova Kula.
 Overnight.

 Day 5Demir Kapija - Stobi – Demir Kapija (B, L, D) (64 km)